phyk/mcr-py/README.md

 ### Running Analysis for Cologne

+Alternative way for first part (GTFS stuff):
+- run data_pipeline.ipynb, it automatically does the rest of gtfs calculations

 Argument 777 stands for the gtfs feed available for cologne.
 Check for other versions using `gtfs list --country-code DE` To include multiple operators available (e.g. also include S-Bahn from db), recheck how the file is used.
 ```